-There is one caveat, however, The silica gel that comes in little packets you can’t see through is non-indicating, which means it always looks the same whether or not water is present.
+There is one caveat, however.
+The silica gel that comes in opaque packets is called non-indicating, which means it always looks the same whether or not water is present.

 But there’s another kind called indicating silica gel that changes color as the gel becomes saturated with water.
 Silica gel itself doesn’t change color, because it’s inert.
-So it has chemicals added to it that do.
+So it has chemicals added to it that do change color.

 Blue indicating silica gel has cobalt chloride added.
 The chemical structure of dry cobalt chloride makes it look blue.
 It likes water, though, and will let go of its chlorine atoms to make room for water molecules.
 This change in its chemical structure makes it look pink.
 If the gel dries out the color returns to blue.